marlonfrank30/f5-journeys/README.md

 oc get storageclass -n openebs
 ```

-4) apply the yaml file for the pvc storage class referenced for the pvc local-hostpath-pvc.yaml available as a reference at https://openebs.io/docs/user-guides/localpv-hostpath. the repo has this file already modified with all it is needed.
+4) apply the yaml file for the pvc storageclass referenced for the pv local-hostpath-pvc.yaml available as a reference at https://openebs.io/docs/user-guides/localpv-hostpath. the repo has this file already modified with all it is needed.

 ```
 oc apply -f local-hostpath-pvc.yaml
 ```

-***Note: This is already done in the /config files already.
-This is just a walk through of what I did in order to get the docker files from f5 journeys tool fully converted to kubernetes.
-I had to download the f5-journeys repo from github located at https://github.com/f5devcentral/f5-journeys.git and then edit the journeys default deployment yaml file to included the following specs from the example app on item number 4 above.
+***Note: This is already done in the /config files.
+This is just a walk through of what its needed to get the docker files converted from f5 journeys tool to kubernetes.
+Download the f5-journeys repo from github located at https://github.com/f5devcentral/f5-journeys.git and then edit the journeys default deployment yaml file included the following specs (provided in the example app on item number 4 above).
 Prerequesites for your linux platform are available in more details at https://openebs.io/docs/user-guides/prerequisites you can skip to step 6.***

 ```
 spec: